 We use Genchi Genbutsu all the time.
 (No technique has led us into more ridiculous situations.)
 But we’ve never written more than a paragraph about it on our website.

-So we’ve decided to do something slightly odd: The following article is the “Genchi Genbutsu” section from our in-house training program.
+The following article is the “Genchi Genbutsu” section from our in-house training program.

 The phrase, which was evangelized by Toyota’s Taiichi Ohno, is perhaps best understood to mean…